-Policy 7 Countryside (TIER 5) (Strategy Policy)

-Outside the identified Centres is countryside where development must be strictly controlled.
-The following forms of development will be acceptable in principle:

-a) it constitutes sensitive infilling of small gaps or minor extensions (i.e. rounding off) 61 to isolated groups of dwellings is proposed.
+Policy 7 Countryside (TIER 5) (Strategy Policy) $\star$ Outside the identified Centres is countryside where development must be strictly controlled.
+The following forms of development will be acceptable in principle: a) it constitutes sensitive infilling of small gaps or minor extensions (i.e. rounding off) to isolated groups of dwellings is proposed.
 The release of such sites will be prioritised for affordable housing provision.
 Where affordable housing provision is not feasible on site market housing will be considered.
-62 Release of land will depend on the character of the surroundings, the pattern of development in the area and the accessibility to the Centres identified in the hierarchy.
+Release of land will depend on the character of the surroundings, the pattern of development in the area and the accessibility to the Centres identified in the hierarchy. b) a new rural enterprise dwelling is proposed c) farm diversification including farm shops is proposed (see Policy 46).